-The Governor includes \$191.4 million from all sources, including \$93.1 million from general revenues for program costs.
-He adds \$1.2 million from federal funds to increase reimbursements made for certain physician-provided services available through the Affordable Care Act starting January 1, 2013, discussed separately.
+The Governor included \$191.4 million from all sources, including \$93.1 million from general revenues for program costs.
+He added \$1.2 million from federal funds to increase reimbursements made for certain physician-provided services available through the Affordable Care Act starting January 1, 2013, discussed separately.
+The Assembly provided \$185.4 million, including \$90.6 million from general revenues for the program, consistent with the May caseload estimate.
+This is \$6.0 million less than the Governor's recommendation for lower than anticipated program enrollment.

 Affordable Care Act - Primary Care Payments.
-The Patient Protection and Affordable Care Act requires states to reimburse family medicine, general internal medicine, pediatric medicine, and related subspecialists reimbursed through Medicaid to make payment for these services at Medicare levels in calendar years 2013 and 2014.
+The Patient Protection and Affordable Care Act requires states reimbursing family medicine, general internal medicine, pediatric medicine, and related subspecialists paid through Medicaid to make payments for these services at Medicare levels in calendar years 2013 and 2014.
 The increase is entirely federally funded.
-The Governor adds \$8.5 million in federal funds for this requirement, including \$1.2 million in the Rhody Health program.
+The Governor added \$8.5 million in federal funds for this requirement, including \$1.2 million in the Rhody Health program.
+The Assembly concurred.

 Alternative Rehabilitative Services.
 The enacted budget includes savings of \$0.1 million, including \$49,098 from general revenues from allowing the use of pain management specialists or centers to reduce the client's utilization of pharmaceuticals and hospital visits beginning March 1, 2012.
 It also adds injections, nutrition counseling, behavioral health and care management services to the list of services covered.
-The caseload estimate and the Department's request assume the savings will be achieved.
+The caseload estimate and the Office's request assume the savings will be achieved.
 All of the savings are included in the managed care program, but some of the savings may appear in the Rhody Health and other medical services programs as well.
-The Governor recommends funding consistent with the caseload estimate.
+The Governor recommended funding consistent with the caseload estimate.
+The Assembly concurred.